stonepros/stone/doc/dev/msgr2.rst

 msgr2 protocol (msgr2.0 and msgr2.1)
 ====================================

-This is a revision of the legacy Ceph on-wire protocol that was implemented by the SimpleMessenger.
+This is a revision of the legacy Stone on-wire protocol that was implemented by the SimpleMessenger.
 It addresses performance and security issues.